Welcome To Warilla Bowls & Recreation Club

 The Club has put in place a range of systems to ensure that sustainability is being addressed and reviewed within the Club as well as undertaken initiatives to improve sustainability performance.
 These include:

-– The Sustainability Matters Project, as supported by the NSW Government’s Climate Change Fund, will reduce energy consumption by approximately 7%, through the installation of energy efficient lighting, and result in water savings of approximately 9% by retrofitting water intensive woks within the Club’s Red Sands Bar & Grill with waterless woks.
+The Sustainability Matters Project, as supported by the NSW Government’s Climate Change Fund, reduced energy consumption by approximately 7% through the installation of energy efficient lighting, and resulted in water savings of approximately 9% by retrofitting water intensive woks with waterless woks.

 Warilla Bowls and Recreation Club is committed to the local community and supports more than 50 local sporting groups, schools and charities every year, with donations totalling over $200,000.

 The ClubGRANTS scheme is designed to ensure that larger registered clubs in NSW contribute to the provision of front-line services to their local communities and provide much-needed support to community groups.

 Under this scheme, there are two categories in which community organisations can apply for grants:

 Category 1 Applications Monday 2nd March 2020 and close on Thursday 30th April 2020.

 Category 2 This category covers expenditure on other community development and support services.
 Under this category, traditional areas of club expenditure such as support for sport and recreation groups are offered financial assistance.